How to Apply

 Submitting Your Application

 All application materials may be submitted electronically through Common Application, Slate.org, Parchment and Scoir.
-Or send them to:
+You may also send application materials to:

 Emerson College Undergraduate Admission